SolidLabResearch/ODRLPolicyDrivenStreamReplayer/README.md

 npm run build
 ```

-### Running
+### Starting the Stream Replayer

-To run the project, use the following command:
+To start the anomaly generation event stream, use the following command:

 ```bash
 npm run start